 Treatment will work to understand the trigger of your consumption, help you rationalise your actions, will help to promote greater coping strategies and showcase your capabilities to manage without Amytal.

-If you’re addicted to Amytal down to regular abuse, developing personal coping strategies will be vital.
+If you’re addicted to Amytal due to regular abuse, developing personal coping strategies will be vital to help you recover.
 If you’ve been abusing Amytal to help with health problems, looking for alternative ways of coping without the use of prescription medications will be aimed.

 Relapse prevention planning